nodesman/kai/docs/100coverageplay.md

 This plan outlines a phased approach to increase test coverage, focusing on critical modules first.
 Each phase identifies specific modules and testing priorities.
 You don't need to tackle everything at once; complete Phase 1, then move on to subsequent phases.

+For details on Kai's automated hardening command, see the [Hardening Workflow](../README.md#hardening-workflow) section in the README.

 -----

 ## 📊 Phase 1 — Foundation & I/O Primitives